luisquintanilla/mlnet-workshop/docs/05-save-model.md

 private static string MODEL_FILEPATH = @"C:\Dev\MLModel.zip";
 ```

-Then, inside the `Main` method, add the following code below the evaluation section
+Then, inside the `Main` method, add the following code at the bottom of the `Main` method:

 ```csharp
 // Save model